Shared kernel Bayesian screening: Application to methylation data

-For scalability and to allow for borrowing of information across sites, we apply a two-stage procedure.
-First, a set of dictionary kernels are estimated as a location-scale mixture of truncated normals.
+For scalability and to borrow information across sites, we apply a two-stage procedure.
+First, a set of dictionary kernels are estimated.
 Specifically, for $k=1,\hdots,K$, $f_k$ is the density of a normal distribution with mean $\mu_k$ and precision $\tau_k$ truncated to fall within the interval $[0,1]$.
 We use a normal-gamma prior for $\mu_k$ and $\tau_k$.
-For computational reasons we estimate the posterior for $f_1,\hdots,f_K$ from a sub-sample of $500$ sites ($N = 597 \times 500 \approx 300,000$).
-We employ a Gibbs sampler and update the common Dirichlet prior parameter $\alpha$ at each iteration using maximum likelihood \citep{Ronning1989}.
-The effective sample size is very large and so there is little uncertainty in the posterior mean and variance for each kernel; we can obtain a very accurate estimate of the dictionary, and hence can ignore the negligible error in estimating these densities and fix them in the second stage.
+For computational reasons we estimate the posterior for $f_1,\hdots,f_K$ from a sub-sample of $500$ sites, for an effective sample size of $597 \times 500 = 298,500$ observations.
+We employ a Gibbs sampler and update the common Dirichlet prior parameter $\alpha$ at each iteration using maximum likelihood estimation \citep{Ronning1989}.
+Alternatively one could use a hyperprior for $\alpha$, but this complicates posterior estimation and probably has little influence on posterior estimates as the effective sample size is very large.
+Similarly, we find there is little uncertainty in the posterior mean and variance for each kernel; we can ignore the error in estimating these densities and fix them in the second stage.

-The number of kernels $K=9$ is chosen by cross validation based on the mean log-likelihood for held out observations.
-Point estimates for the dictionary densities $f_1,\hdots,f_9$ are shown in Figure~\ref{DictDensities}; to address the label switching problem, we order the kernels by their means and then average over Gibbs samples.
-For fixed $f_1,\hdots,f_9$, we compute the posterior for the two-group model at each CpG site using a simple and efficient Gibbs sampler and a uniform prior for $P_0$.
+The number of kernels $K=9$ is chosen by cross validation based on the mean log-likelihood for held-out observations.
+Estimates for the dictionary densities $f_1,\hdots,f_9$ are shown in Figure~\ref{DictDensities}; to address the label switching problem, we order the kernels by their means and then average over Gibbs samples.
+For fixed $f_1,\hdots,f_9$, we compute the posterior for the two-group model at each CpG site using a simple and efficient Gibbs sampler and a uniform hyperprior for $P_0$.
 We calculate the component likelihoods $f_k(x_{mn})$ for all sites $m$, samples $n$, and components $k$ in advance, which greatly reduces the computational burden.
-For further estimation details see Appendix~\ref{Pseudocode}.